 - stop comparing yourself to others

-- People pleasing will get you nowhere
+- people-pleasing will get you nowhere.

 Negatively judging who you are compared to other people might seem like a natural thing to do.
-We normally fall into this from an early age due to family and other influences in society.
+We normally fall into this behaviour from an early age due to family and other influences in society.
 It then becomes an unthinking habit.

 I remember many times in my 20s when I was training in the gym, trying to pack on more muscle and comparing my skinny body to the buffed-up guys training next to me.